 The basics and fundamentals often yield the best results.
 This is the go-to book for bringing back the basics with traditional living skills and tips.

-Gardening & Farming
+Gardening and Farming

 Being able to grow your own food and sustain a farm over the long run are invaluable skills preppers can develop.